semrush/intergalactic/website/docs/components/input-phone/input-phone.md

 ## Usage in UX/UI

-To ensure user clarity about how much information they need to enter, it is recommended to keep the width of the phone number input field as clear as possible.
+To ensure user clarity about how much information they need to enter, it is recommended to keep the width of the InputPhone as clear as possible.
 Typically, the width doesn't exceed 160px-250px for the input sizes.

 ![](static/size-yes-no.png)